ubc-magic/thingbroker/README.md

 ## COMPILE FROM SOURCE

-Thing Broker was written in java, using Springsource (STS 3.1.0).
-Download and install the development kit from Springsource.
+Thing Broker was written in Java.
+We use the Spring Tools Suite version of Eclipse as our IDE and maven to build it on the command line.

 You will need two projects: "thing-broker-core" contains the core functionality of the Thing Broker, while "thing-broker-web" implements the REST API.
 The latter depends on the former, so you need to use maven to build both projects.
 Make sure to compile "thing-broker-core" first, otherwise "thing-broker-web" will not compile.

 ## RUN YOUR OWN INSTANCE

+You will either need Tomcat 6 or later and MongoDB to run the Thing Broker.

+1. Install and run mongodb.
-You will either need Tomcat 6+ or a Springsource server to run Thing Broker.
-For Tomcat: whether you compiled from source or you downloaded the latest "war" file.
-Place this file on your "webapps" directory of your Tomcat 6+ installation directory, and restart your Tomcat server.
+1. Place this file on your "webapps" directory of your Tomcat installation, and restart your Tomcat server.

 ## USAGE